Sunny skies and milder highs for your Saturday

 Rain likely Sunday night into Monday

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- After a chilly start, expect to see sunny skies and warming temperatures for your Saturday.
 Highs should reach the 30′s to lower 40′s.
-Passing clouds north overnight will give way to more sunshine for Sunday.
+Passing clouds (mainly north) overnight will give way to more sunshine for Sunday.

-Clouds will be on the increase by mid-afternoon, along with temperatures.
+Clouds will be on the increase by mid to late afternoon, along with temperatures.
 We’ll see highs in the 40′s to mid 50′s.
-Moderate to possibly heavy rain moves into the weather picture by evening and continues into early Monday.
+Moderate to possibly heavy rain moves into the weather picture by evening and continues overnight into early Monday.
 There could even be a few rumbles of thunder during the period.

 Conditions will remain breezy and warm, with highs in the 40′s and 50′s.
-Sunshine and scattered clouds will stick around through midweek, followed by a rain/snow mix possible Thursday.
+Sunshine and scattered clouds will stick around through midweek, followed by a slight chance for a rain/snow mix possible Thursday.

 TODAY: Mostly sunny and milder.
 High: 43°.
 Wind: SW 5-10 mph.